sadlerjames/dashboard-template/README.md

 # The Coders Zone Dashboard - Node and Vue
-Node and Vue powered dashboard for The Coders Zone
+This is a Node and Vue powered dashboard for The Coders Zone.

 To get this dashboard up and running locally:
 1. Clone the repository